8 tech E&O claims examples

 Miscommunication, data breaches, and poor business protocols can lead to costly lawsuits for IT consultants.
 A customer might blame you for cyberattacks that were caused by their own negligence or those of their employees, resulting in legal fees and a financial loss for you.

 Whether you’re involved in technology products, technology services, telecommunications, e-commerce, or any other professional services in the tech sector, there are many claims scenarios that could put your company at risk.

 What kind of lawsuits are covered by tech E&O insurance?

 Errors and omissions policies, also known as professional liability insurance, vary in terms of liability and omissions coverage.
-Policies that include cyber liability insurance are called technology errors and omissions insurance, or tech E&O. You might also see this coverage called tech professional liability insurance.
+Policies that include cyber insurance are called technology errors and omissions insurance, or tech E&O. You might also see this coverage called tech professional liability insurance.

 It’s important to check with your insurance company about your E&O coverage to make sure you’re aware of the exclusions and limitations within your policy.
 Continuous coverage is also crucial, since E&O is a claims-made policy that must be active when you file a claim.

 These are some of the more common E&O claims that your technology errors and omissions policy may cover:

 1. Clients' data breaches